 The Hobart Rivulet was once the main source of drinking water during Hobart’s settlement, in more recent years however, it has become an incredible gallery filled with colourful and engaging graffiti.

-It’s dark and lonely down there and can be quiet an eerie adventure your first time.
-The walk itself is easy enough, being flat and only about 2km return.
-Navigation requires careful consideration in some parts, however, and you will have to watch your head if you go exploring any detours.
+It’s dark and lonely down there and can be quite an eerie adventure your first time.
+The walk is easy enough, being flat and only about 2km return.
+Navigation requires careful consideration in some parts, however, and you must watch your head if you go exploring any detours.

 Bring a torch.